fabricioMaxis/time-to-move-maxis/README.md

-# API building follow class by Diego/Rocketseat, I have been used for my develop study in React, Nextjs, Node.
+# I have been using React, Nextjs and Node to develop my studies
 time-to-move-maxis